Privacy Policy

 • Castle Water (Scotland) Limited (company number SC448118)

 • Market Operator Services Limited, (company number 09276929) whose registered office is at White Building, 1-4 Cumberland Place, Southampton, England, SO15 2NP (“MOSL”).
-MOSL is owned by all the water companies, both wholesalers and retailers, who trade in the competitive market;
+MOSL is owned by all the water companies, both wholesalers and retailers, who trade in the competitive market in England;

 • Third Party data processors, these being other organisations that process data on behalf of the Castle Water group or any of the other parties, or with whom data is shared, as outlined in this privacy notice.